Version v4.1

 In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. 6, Panel C. Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. 6, Panel D) is enabled without requiring a decalcification step.

 Unfortunately, not all samples exhibit a pronounced difference in gray values between bone tissue and μAngiofil when scanned using standard scanning parameters.
-This issue is particularly common in murine samples, even though the bone mineral density of mouse bones is generally higher than that of other experimental species41,42.
-As a result, the gray levels of bone tissue and μAngiofil appear similar, making it impossible to distinguish them based on histogram levels alone (e.g., Fig. 4).
-While decalcification can improve contrast (see Fig. 2), we propose an alternative, more efficient solution: dual-energy scanning.
-Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution43,44.
-Notably, the contrasting properties of hydroxyapatite (the primary mineral in bone and teeth) and iodine (the high-Z component in μAngiofil) make them ideal for spectral X-ray imaging43,45,46.
+This issue is particularly common in murine samples, even though the bone mineral density of mouse bones is generally higher than that of other experimental species [9,25].
+In tomographic datasets of murine samples, the gray values of bone tissue and μAngiofil are similar making it impossible to distinguish them based on histogram levels alone (e.g., Fig. 4).
+While decalcification can improve contrast (see Fig. 2), we propose a more efficient alternative: dual-energy scanning Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution [15,16].
+Notably, the contrasting properties of hydroxyapatite (the primary mineral in bone and teeth) and iodine (the high-Z component in μAngiofil) make them ideal for spectral X-ray imaging [11,15,28].

-We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (control software version 1.8, Bruker microCT N.V., Kontich, Belgium) (Fig. 7).
-The optimal dual-energy settings for the X-ray source were 50 kV/120 µA and 90 kV/100 µA, respectively (acceleration voltage/source current).
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.1°, with 7 projections averaged for noise reduction.
-Each projection image with a size of 4032 x 2688 pixels was exposed for 6000 ms (on average).
+We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (Fig. 7).
+The optimal dual-energy settings for the X-ray source were 50 kV/120 μA and 90 kV/100 μA, respectively (acceleration voltage/source current).
+We acquired 3601 projection images, recorded over a sample rotation of 360° (4032 x 2688 px, 7 averaged to one, each exposed for 4550 ms).
 This resulted in datasets with an isotropic voxel size of 1.4 μm.

 In comparison to 50 kV, at 90 kV the gray value of the bone tissue was decreased and the gray value of μAngiofil increased (Fig. 7 C’).
-Such changes allow a non-complicated segmentation of bone and μAngiofil based on the combined histogram (Fig. 7 C’’).
+By using different X-ray energies, this method enhances contrast between bone and μAngiofil without compromising bone structure, enabling straightforward segmentation based on the combined histogram (Fig. 7 C’’).

-Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials1,47–50.
+Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials [6,32,48,49,52].
 Without high-resolution imaging, the interplay between vasculature and bone tissue cannot be adequately studied, making it impossible to control these processes.

-Non-destructive microCT imaging is is widely regarded as the only viable method for 3D imaging of an intact bone-implant interface26.
+Non-destructive microCT imaging is widely regarded as the only viable method for 3D imaging of an intact bone-implant interface [54].
 To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.

 The imaging method we present, which involves instillation with μAngiofil, addresses several limitations of previously described techniques (see Introduction).
-This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (Fig. 2).”**
+This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (see Fig. 2).

-The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation38.
-Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.
-Such lower acceleration voltages often enable shortened scanning times, leading to a higher sample throughput.
-Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described38.
-However, the decalcification step renders bone tissue transparent, disabling simultaneous 3D imaging of the bony and vascular structures.
+The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [46].
+This decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower X-ray source acceleration voltages due to the reduced radiopacity of the sample.
+Lower acceleration voltages often allow for shorter scanning times, leading to higher sample throughput.
+Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described [46].
+However, the decalcification step renders bone tissue transparent, preventing simultaneous 3D imaging of the bony and vascular structures.

-One of the noteworthy possible applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. 3).
+One of the noteworthy applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. 3).
 Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
-Such a decalcification would hinder the thorough assessment of pathological processes in bone tissue.
-These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life51, and should therefore be avoided.
+Decalcification would hinder the thorough assessment of pathological processes in bone tissue.
+These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life [7], and should therefore be avoided.
 Our method allows studying the response to specific treatments, including bone-targeted and antiangiogenic therapies.
-These can be assessed in 3D within the same sample, and be followed up with a histological examination if desired52.
-The presented method could offer additional insights into the interplay between angiogenesis and bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
-The potential findings can be crucial for selecting potential drug candidates, proper treatment decisions, and efficacy prediction.
+These can be assessed in 3D within the same sample and followed up with a histological examination if desired [53].
+The presented method could offer additional insights into the interplay between angiogenesis, bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
+The potential findings can be crucial for selecting potential drug candidates, making proper treatment decisions, and efficacy prediction.

 In dental research, preclinical models can be divided into small and large animals.
 Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.
-The microCT scan of correspondingly small samples, perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (Fig. 4).
+The microCT scan of correspondingly small samples, perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (see Fig. 4).
 Murine mandibles and teeth are challenging for assessing the vasculature.
 This is due to the location of most of the vessels within the bone canals or in the proximity of the hard tissue.
-This consequently leads to the lack of larger bone-free volumes in which the vasculature is easily distinguishable.
-Gray value-based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species41,42.
-Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature in/from mineralized bone tissue.
+This leads to a lack of larger bone-free volumes where the vasculature is easily distinguishable.
+Gray value-based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species [9,25].
+Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature within and from mineralized bone tissue.

-In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with vDISCO approach could be the method of choice14.
-Another promising improvement to the clearing protocols and immunolabeling of the samples with the bone tissue is the introduction of the collagenase digestion step, which improves the antibody penetration throughout the stained bones and, therefore, the immunostaining11.
-Although newer tissue clearing and immunostaining immersion-based visualization techniques provide high-resolution, three-dimensional images of intact samples, these methods may produce artifacts such as tissue deformation and illumination inhomogeneity18.
+In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with vDISCO approach could be the method of choice [4].
+Another promising improvement to the clearing protocols and immunolabeling of the samples with the bone tissue is the introduction of the collagenase digestion step, which improves the antibody penetration throughout the stained bones and, therefore, the immunostaining [3].
+Although newer tissue clearing and immunostaining immersion-based visualization techniques provide high-resolution, three-dimensional images of intact samples, these methods may produce artifacts such as tissue deformation and illumination inhomogeneity [45].

-Our presented microAngioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. 5). μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for distinction, segmentation and visualization of soft tissue, bone tissue, vessels filled with the contrast agent as well as metal implants according to their gray values in the histogram (Fig. 6).
+Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. 5).
+Iodine-based μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for the distinction, segmentation, and visualization of soft tissue, bone tissue, vessels filled with the contrast agent, and metal implants according to their gray values in the histogram (see Fig. 6).

 To the best of our knowledge, our study is the first to demonstrate non-destructive 3D imaging of the microvasculature of bone in the proximity of metal objects/implants in a large animal model.

-Beyond the inherent limitations of tomographic imaging, the approach presented here—instilling the vasculature in bone tissue with a polymerizing contrast agent—marks a significant advancement in both qualitative and quantitative imaging.
+Beyond the inherent limitations of tomographic imaging, the approach presented here—instilling the vasculature in bone tissue with a polymerizing contrast agent—represents a significant advancement in biomedical X-ray imaging.
 This innovative method holds great promise for addressing key questions in tissue engineering, implantology, and a wide range of related research fields.

 Contributor Roles Taxonomy, as defined by the National Information Standards Organization.